Temporal Contrastive Learning through implicit non-equilibrium memory

 In order to approximate this protocol, we move the neural network in small discrete steps from a state with clamping parameter $\beta = 0$ to a state with $\beta = \beta_{max}$, and then back down to the $\beta = 0$ state.
 In the numerical experiment reported in Fig. \ref{fig:mnist_example}, we choose $|\beta_{max}| = .5$, with the sign of $\beta_{max}$ chosen randomly, following Ref. \cite{scellier2017equilibrium} Sec.
 5.2.
 We discretize both the upswing and downswing of the $\beta$ ramp into 9 pieces each, for 20 timepoints total.
-At each point in the ramp, we record the gradient of the energy $F$ with respect to $w_{ij}$ and $b_i$, which are respectively the synaptic current $\rho(u_i)\rho(u_j)$ and the activation $\rho(u_i)$.
+We follow the heuristic set in Ref. \cite{scellier2017equilibrium} and allow the system to initially relax for 20 iterations in the free phase, and then for 4 iterations at each subsequent point in the $\beta$ ramp.
+Each iteration updates the system following gradient descent of $F$ with respect to the states $x_i$, with a step size of $.5$.
+At each point in the ramp, we record the gradient of the energy $F$ with respect to $w_{ij}$ and $b_i$, which are respectively the synaptic current $\eta(x_i)\eta(x_j)$ and the activation $\eta(x_i)$.
 This will allow us to compute the weight update Eq. \ref{eqn:w} downstream.